 Notes

 - After a few days, your candy might start to dissolve a little depending on the type used.
-If using crushed candy canes, it's best to make this close to serving.
+If using crushed candy canes, it's best to make this close to serving or use sprinkles instead.

 Nutrition